-University needed a better solution, the team decided to deploy Cloudian’s HyperStore object storage system as the foundation of a revamped backup platform.
+University needed a better solution, the team decided to deploy Cloudian’s HyperStore S3-compatible object storage system as the foundation of a revamped backup platform.
 By doing so, the University not only eliminated the single point of failure but also cut its storage space requirements by 50% and simplified its backup process.
 Ultimately, after fully implementing the Cloudian-based solution across its three data centers, the IT team expects to save approximately 25% in data storage costs.

 Aging Media Server Poses Downtime Risks

 The University of Leicester is a leading university in the UK committed to international excellence, world-changing research and high quality, inspirational teaching.
 Founded in 1921, today it has more than 20,000 students and 4,000 faculty and staff members.
 The university has three data centers which are managed by Systems Specialist Mark Penny and his team.
 Their responsibilities include providing backup for all home directories, corporate systems and research data (including HPC data) in a mixed environment encompassing Windows, VMware and Lustre.

 Prior to making the switch to Cloudian, the university employed SAN-based hardware as backup targets for ten media servers (each with 13 x 16 TB LUNs) with backup software provided by Commvault.
 Because the backup and index data was maintained by the individual media servers, if a media server were to go down, it would disrupt the backup/restore process for that device, impacting all backup and restore operations.